 Class I Literacy

 To accompany and complement this program, the children are involved in daily writing.
-Spelling list words are taken from the phonics program.
-Handwriting is based on D'Nealian style of script.
+Spelling words are taken from the phonics program.
+Handwriting is based on D'Nealian style script.
 Students learn lower and upper case manuscript.
 Emphasis is on correct letter formation, word and letter spacing, alignment, and neatness.